SebghatYusuf/everything-plus/docs/USER_GUIDE.md

-# Everything Clone - User Guide
+# Everything Plus - User Guide

 A modern file search application inspired by macOS Spotlight and Everything.